Qiucha/IPcam-Cat-Detection/README.md

 ### Final Step.
 Have fun with your cat!
 Play with a test cat picture with [pilot.ipynb](pilot.ipynb) or deploy the [main.py](main.py) directly!

-To use [pilot.ipynb](pilot.ipynb), check out a IDE that supports jupyter notebook for better experience; To use [main.py](main.py) directly and depoly the program, head to the home directory of this project and use the following terminal command below.
+To use [pilot.ipynb](pilot.ipynb), check out a IDE that supports jupyter notebook for better experience; To use [main.py](main.py) directly and depoly the program, head to the home directory of this project and use the terminal command shown below; Or even better, use/modify this project as blueprint to suit your own needs!

 ```shell
 conda activate ipcd